mangerij/ferret/doc/content/theory/intro_LGD.md

 # Phase field method of ferroelectrics

-!alert construction title=Documentation in-progress This section requires some work before it will be finalized online.
-Please contact the developers if you need assistance with this aspect of the module

 !media media/fig1_doublewell.png style=display:block;margin:auto;width:50%; caption=Left; conventional double well energy surface of a ferroelectric below $T_C$.
 Right; Nonzero $P_s$ as a function of temperature.  id=fig1_doublewell

 The ferroelectric (FE) phase field method utilizes a thermodynamic approach to describe the FE phase transition.
 Within this theoretical description, these materials are characterized by the onset of a primary order parameter that becomes nonzero below a critical Curie temperature $T_C$.
 In the case of canonical FEs such as $\mathrm{PbTiO}_3$ or $\mathrm{BaTiO}_3$, the primary order parameter is the electric dipole moment.
 In both of these compounds, below $T_C$, the material symmetry is lowered from cubic to tetragonal.
 The ionic displacements (the relative off-centering the Ti atom) give rise, spontaneously, to a net nonzero polarization or $\mathbf{P}_s$.

-To describe this transition, the quasi-dynamical Landau-Gilbert-Devonshire (LGD) equation can be evolved to search for ground states of the system,
+To describe this transition, the time-dependent Landau-Ginzburg-Devonshire (TDLGD) equation can be evolved to search for ground states of the system,

 \begin{equation}\label{LGD}
   \begin{aligned}